Golder Makes, Keeps Alma Mater a Winner

-Kurt Golder enters his 18th season as the head coach for the men's gymnastics team at the University of Michigan.
+Kurt Golder enters his 22nd season as the head coach for the men's gymnastics team at the University of Michigan.
 He is only the fourth coach in the program's 80-year history, following Wilbur West, the legendary Newt Loken and Bob Darden.
-A native of Alpena, Mich., Golder most recently led the Wolverines to the 2013 NCAA and Big Ten Championships, as well as NCAA and Big Ten titles in 1999.
-In addition to his smashing success in the 2013 season, he guided his squad to the 2009 Big Ten title and the 2010 NCAA team title.
-In the past 14 years, he has coached his teams to thirteen Super Six finishes at the NCAA Championships.
+A native of Alpena, Mich., Golder has led the Wolverines to high levels of success over the last five years, including back-to-back NCAA and Big Ten Championships in 2013 and 2014, as well as NCAA and Big Ten titles in 1999.
+In addition to his smashing success during the past three seasons, Golder has coached 105 NCAA All-Americans and 13 NCAA individual national champions, and has won four of U-M's six national titles (1963, '70, '99, 2010, '13, '14).

 At Big Ten's the team won its first non-shared conference championship since 2000 with a team score of 438.900, which was over four points better than second-place finisher Penn State (434.050), and was the fourth of Coach Golder's career.
 Mikulak, who won the all-around competition, gives U-M event winners in four of the last five years, (Thomas Kelley 2009, Chris Cameron 2010, Mikulak 2011), and became the second Wolverine to win a pair of all-around titles in his career.
 Additionally, U-M placed three gymnasts in the top-three in six events while winning floor (Ervin), parallel bars (Caesar) and high bar (Mikulak).
 The trio, along with de los Angeles, took home First Team All-Big Ten honors, while Mikulak was named Big Ten Gymnast of the Year for the second time in his career, and Kurt Golder took home his second Big Ten coach of the year honor.